 The university, administered by the Merz Akademie GmbH as a non-profit organization, was institutionally accredited by the German Council of Science and the Humanities in 2008.

-The holding of the Merz Akademie is the Merz Bildungswerk, a free and non-profit educational organization, which also operates the Merz Kindergarten, the Merz Schule, the Merz Internat and the Merz Berufskolleg für Grafik-Design.
+The Merz Akademie is operated by the Merz Bildungswerk, a free and non-profit educational organization, which also operates the Merz Kindergarten, the Merz Schule, the Merz Internat and the Merz Berufskolleg für Grafik-Design.